treytuscai/todo-app/README.md

 # React Native Todo App

-A simple Todo app built with React Native and Expo.
+A simple todo app built with React Native and Expo.
 Allows users to add, delete, and mark tasks as completed, organized into sections.

 ## Features
 - Add, delete, and complete tasks.